 Yahoo’s exposed data breach of 2016 is a master class on data security best practices.
 The breach compromised the data of about 3 billion user accounts, nearly half of the world’s population.
 It exposed names, email addresses, telephone numbers, dates of birth, hashed passwords, and, in some cases, encrypted or unencrypted security questions and answers.

 With over 2.5 quintillion bytes of data created each day, the digital universe is expanding at an unprecedented rate.
-However, this growth comes with significant risks; projected to escalate at its current trajectory, the annual financial toll from cyberattacks is expected to reach approximately $10.5 trillion by 2025, marking a threefold surge from the figures recorded in 2015.
+However, this growth comes with significant risks; projected to escalate at its current trajectory, the annual financial toll from cyberattacks is expected to reach approximately $10.5 trillion by the end of 2025, marking a threefold surge from the figures recorded in 2015.

 As businesses continue to navigate this complex landscape, implementing robust data security best practices is no longer optional; it’s a critical necessity.
 From multinational corporations to small enterprises, the need to protect sensitive information from unauthorized access has never been more acute.

-Understanding Data Security
+Understanding Data Security Best Practices

 In the digital era, your data security best practices are as crucial as its existence.
 Grasping its fundamentals and recognizing various data types is essential for robust protection.